brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 ![findMaster](img/findMaster.jpg)

 Create the __"findMaster"__ function by selecting the __"Functions"__ menu item form the left navigation pane.
 Click the __"Create New Function"__ button and name the function __"findMaster"__.
 Make certain to run on the __"Run as System"__ toggle so we can access the master collection.
-Save the function and copy and paste teh code above into the function editor and then save the changes.
+Save the function and copy and paste the code above into the function editor and then save the changes.

 ![end](../../Stitch/tools/img/section-end.png)